Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

     * Lists — Chopping the first element off a linked-list leaves a smaller linked-list.
     * Arrays — Splitting the first $k$ elements off of an $n$ element array gives two smaller arrays, of size $k$ and $n - k$, respectively.
     * This insight leads to simpler list processing, and efficient divide-and-conquer algorithms like quick-sort and binary search.
+11. An array is only recursive conceptually: Every array "contains" a sub-array.
+However, an array isn't recursive in code: A structure is recursive if while navigating through it, you come across "smaller" versions of the whole structure.
+While navigating through an array, you only come across the elements that the array holds, not smaller arrays.

 ### Stacks
 1. **Stacks** are an ADT that supports retrieval by last-in, first-out (LIFO).
 2. Primary operations are:
    * `push(x)` — Inserts item `x` at the top of the stack.
-   * `pop` — Return and remove the top item of the stack.
+   * `pop()` — Return and remove the top item of the stack.

 ### Queues
 [![Queue](assets/queue.svg)](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)#/media/File:Data_Queue.svg)